The Darryl J. King Student Life Centre

-After four years of fundraising and planning our new Student Life Centre will provide the King’s community with a facility that is not only beautiful but functional.
-With everything from classrooms to a 490 seat theatre and a place to rest near a fireplace, the King Centre will be a gathering place for our community.
+King's Student Life Centre provides our community with a facility that is not only beautiful but functional.
+With everything from classrooms to a 490-seat theatre and a place to rest near a fireplace, the King Centre is a gathering place for our community.

-Designed by Perkins+Will and Cornerstone Architecture, and built by K & L Construction, The King Centre is a 3,539 m2, two-story (plus full basement) multi-purpose student centre.
+Designed by Perkins+Will and Cornerstone Architecture, and built by K & L Construction, The King Centre is a 3,539 m2, two-storey (plus full basement) multi-purpose student centre.
 The building incorporates a variety of spaces created to serve students.
-These spaces include meeting rooms, a cafe, learning lounge areas, an auditorium, fitness centre, games room, and classrooms.
+These spaces include meeting rooms, a café, learning lounge areas, an auditorium, fitness centre, games room, and classrooms.
 Total cost of the project was $14.7 million dollars.

 The Darryl J. King Student Life Centre is certified LEED Silver.
 LEED, Leadership in Energy & Environmental Design, is an internationally recognized green building certification rating system.
-The building earned a Silver rating due to its many sustainable features such as a green roof rain water cistern, and innovative green cleaning program.
-The building delivers and conserves water and energy efficiently, reduces urban head-island effect, has access to sustainable transportation, incorporates campus-wide recycling, streamlined cleaning, and uses low-emitting products and materials.
+The building earned a Silver rating because of its many sustainable features such as a green roof rainwater cistern, and innovative green cleaning program.
+The building efficiently delivers and conserves water and energy, reduces urban head-island effect, has access to sustainable transportation, incorporates campus-wide recycling and streamlined cleaning, and uses low-emitting products and materials.
 Full details can be found at the LEED kiosk located next to the Joanne and Peter Kenny Theatre.